 Define the Support Process

-A large migration requires a well-defined support process that has been communicated and tested thoroughly, beginning with the Pilot testing.
+In particular, a large migration requires a well-defined support process that has been communicated and tested thoroughly, beginning with the Pilot testing.
 The support process must, in all cases, complete in-incident resolution and address the following issues:

 - Inputs from multiple sources: Some issues can be discovered by the migration utilities or by the internal migration team.
 Other issues will be reported by site owners and users through a service desk or other communication methods.